 Dr. Jack Rowe, a former President and CEO of Mount Sinai, and Dr. Valerie Rowe, a professor of education, say our training and research are part of what makes our center “a core component of Mount Sinai Medical Center.”

 Our primary mission is to provide high-quality care to our patients, but we also take on a broader commitment: To contribute to the health of all adolescents by studying key issues and sharing what we learn.
 We have long been a leader in the research of the most current health concerns affecting adolescents.
 Our studies have been funded by the National Institutes of Health, the Centers for Disease Control and Prevention, the National Institute on Drug Abuse and others.
-They have resulted in the publication of 16 peer-reviewed publications.
+They have resulted in the publication of more than 25 peer-reviewed publications.
 Here is a look at some of the research projects we’re currently conducting to improve health outcomes and resilience among young people.

 Human Papillomavirus (HPV)